Vanguard vs Hargreaves Lansdown: what’s the difference?

 HL has over 40 years of experience in the industry.
 Vanguard is newer to the UK retail market, so it does not have the same reputation, although it is huge globally in the institutional space.

-While Vanguard is the cheaper option, HL offers a wider service and may be worth the higher fees for some investors who want more guidance and investment choices.
+While Vanguard is the cheaper option, HL offers a wider service and may be worth the higher fees for some investors who want financial advice and more investment choices.

 It depends on your preferences and philosophy towards active and passive investing.